singlecheeze/ocp-cheat-sheet/README.md

-# ocp-cheat-sheet
+# OCP Cheat Sheet
-A living document and overall meaningful notes for configuring OpenShift
+A living document and overall meaningful notes for configuring OpenShift.